 RSS Email

-Droid and Palm Pixi Plus from Verizon Review
+Droid and Palm Pixi Plus from Verizon

 We were given the opportunity to review 2 Verizon Wireless smartphones we had been eyeing for some time.

-Palm Pixi Plus reviewed by Melinda
+Palm Pixi Plus analysed by Melinda

 I love my Blackberry, you all know that but I was very interested in the Palm Pixi Plus.
 You see I used to have a Palm Pilot(well actually still have it in a drawer) and loved it.
 It was a great organization tool, keeper of notes, meal planner and calendar wizard.
 I figured the Palm Pixi Plus would be just as good with the added bonuses of a phone and computer rolled into one.